ahur-system/TerminalAgent/examples/README.md

-# TerminalAI Examples
+# Terminal Agent Examples

-This directory contains examples and usage patterns for TerminalAI.
+This directory contains examples and usage patterns for Terminal Agent.

 ## 📁 **Files in this Directory**

 ### **1. `inline-usage-examples.md`**
-Comprehensive documentation showing all types of inline usage with TerminalAI, including:
+Comprehensive documentation showing all types of inline usage with Terminal Agent, including:
 - Basic usage examples
 - Configuration and setup
 - Debugging and troubleshooting